Qeedji/gekkota-os/SDK-G4/API/failSoftMode/README.md

 _Note: &quot;restart player&quot; button of WebUI does not make &quot;reboot number&quot; increase of 1_

-# Generation of fail soft mode
+# Generation of Fail Soft Mode

 It is possible to generate a **Fail Soft Mode** by unplugging and plugging again the power supply N times (or 2N time).
 N is depending on the player type (explained in the table above)